-- All components embodied on Ford vehicles are approved to the applicable legal requirements - Ford vehicles have Type Approval for the intended marketing territories
+- All components embodied on Ford vehicles are approved to the applicable legal requirements - Ford vehicles have Type Approval for the intended marketing territories its regulatory compliance.
+Strict adherence to the original design intent for brakes, weight distribution, lighting, occupant safety and hazardous materials compliance, in particular, is mandatory

-MARNING: Exception - Incomplete vehicles require further approval when completed by the Vehicle Converter.
+WARNING: Exception - Incomplete vehicles require further approval when completed by the Vehicle Convertor.

 - The Transit range has Type Approval for many territories, although the full range of vehicles shown in this manual are not necessarily released in all territories.
-Check with your National Sales Company representative - Significant changes to the vehicle may affect its regulatory compliance.
-Strict adherence to the original design intent for brakes, weight distribution, lighting, occupant safety and hazardous materials compliance, in particular, is mandatory
+Check with your National Sales Company representative - Significant changes to the vehicle may affect